 I can name a handful of brilliant teachers across a couple of decades of formal education.

-So what qualities do these rare teachers bring to their students?
+So what qualities do these rare great teachers bring to their students?

 For an academic overview of ‘good teaching’, you can read this article from UTS.

 Here are the key qualities of the great teachers I have encountered.